 Dolomites, Northern Italy

-The seven islands, from west to east are: Hierro, La Palma, Gomera, Tenerife, Gran Canaria, Fuerteventura, and Lanzarote.
-This watery destination is a premier place to travel any time of year and known throughout Europe and not just for their amazing beaches.
-The temperature remains stable at an average 22C year round and all the islands enjoy 3,000 hours of perfect sunlight every year (think really long days and really short nights).
+The Canary Islands, Spain are another thriving water sports destination since the 1960s and is ideal for activities like jet ski rentals.
+The islands have worked hard to discourage their less than perfect reputation on the list of beach destinations to entice more adventurous visitors.
+The seven islands, from west to east are Hierro, La Palma, Gomera, Tenerife, Gran Canaria, Fuerteventura, and Lanzarote.
+This destination is a premier place to travel any time of a year and known throughout Europe and not just for their fantastic beach area.
+The temperature remains stable at an average 22C year-round, and all the islands enjoy 3,000 hours of perfect sunlight every year (think long days and short nights).